Boubouyo/FFXIVProject/Core/Enemies/README.txt

 Duplicate the file ENEMY_TEMPLATE and change the values.

-enemyName (String)
 enemyHealthPoints (int)
 enemyAttack (int)
 enemyDescription (String)

-enemyName and the name of the file MUST BE THE EXACT SAME
+The name of the file is also the name of the enemy.

 ***********************************************************************